grahampugh/erase-install/README.md

 If the `--erase` or `--reinstall` options are used, and additional packages are placed in the folder specified by the variable `extra_installs`, which can be overridden with the `--extras` argument, these packages will be as part of the erase-/re-install process.
 These packages must be signed.

+For macOS 10.15 Catalina or greater, support is added for `softwareupdate --fetch-full-installer`.
+This new functionality can be used to replace the use of `installinstallmacos.py` using the `--fetch-full-installer` option.

 ## Full list of Options:

 * Run the script with argument `--help` to show the available options, then stop.